tfpauly/draft-pauly-adaptive-dns-privacy/draft-pauly-adaptive-dns-privacy.md

 by the local network along with their IP address.
 Alternatively, they can use a resolver indicated by a tunneling service such as a VPN.

-However, privacy-sensitive clients my prefer to use an encrypted DNS service other than the one locally provisioned in order to prevent interception, profiling, or modification by entities other than the operator of the name service for the name being resolved.
+However, privacy-sensitive clients might prefer to use an encrypted DNS service other than the one locally provisioned in order to prevent interception, profiling, or modification by entities other than the operator of the name service for the name being resolved.
 Protocols that can improve the transport security